-Remark.
-The proposed algorithm bears similarities to K-means++ [1], which replaces the initialization through uniform sampling of K-means by a new seeding algorithm.
-K-means++ seeding is a heuristic that samples points based on their distance to the closest selected landmark.
-Initially, when only one landmark is selected, our algorithm has a nearly identical update rule for a maximal neighborhood \mathcal{N}i .
+Remark: The proposed algorithm bears similarities to K-means++ [2], which replaces the initialization through uniform sampling of K-means by a new seeding algorithm.
+K-means++ seeding is a heuristic that samples points based on the minimal distance to previously selected landmarks.
+Initially, when only one landmark is selected, our proposed algorithm has a nearly identical update rule for a maximal neighborhood \mathcal{N}i .
 In later iterations, the algorithms differ because K-means++ bases the selection only on the distance to the nearest landmark, while all landmarks influence the probability space in our algorithm.
-Consequently, our approach potentially yields subsets with higher diversity.
+Consequently, our approach potentially yields subsets with higher diversity, as illustrated in the Fig. 3.

-3.3 Robust Landmark-Based Graph Construction
+3.3 Robust Landmark-based Graph Construction

 After selecting the landmarks, the next step in the spectral analysis consists of building a graph that approximates the manifold.
 Common techniques for the graph construction include selection of nearest neighbors or ε -balls around each node.
 Both approaches require the setting of a parameter, either the number of neighbors or the size of the ball, which is crucial for the performance.
 Setting the parameter too low leads to a large number of disconnected components, while for many applications one is interested in having all points connected to obtain a consistent embedding of all points.
-Choosing too high values of the parameters leads to shortcuts, yielding a poor approximation of the manifold.
-The appropriate selection of the parameters is more challenging on sparsely sampled manifolds, obtained after the subset selection.
+Choosing too high values of the parameters leads to short cuts, yielding a bad approximation of the manifold.
+The appropriate selection of the parameters is more challenging on sparsely sampled manifolds.
+This is problematic for the subset selection with consecutive Nyström reconstruction because we dramatically reduce the sampling rate to limit computational complexity.

 To address this issue, we propose a new technique for graph construction that takes the initial distribution of the points into account.
 For each landmark x_i , we estimate the covariance matrix C_i around this point from its nearest neighbors \mathcal{N}i , as indicated as optional step in Algorithm 2.
-This step implies a multivariate Gaussian distribution $\mathcal{G}(x_i, C_i)$ centered at the landmark x_i .
+This corresponds to multivariate Gaussian distributions $\mathcal{G}(x_i, C_i)$ centered at the landmark.
 A commonly used distance to compare distributions is the Bhattacharyya distance, which in case of Gaussian distributions corresponds to with $C = \frac{C_i + C_j}{2}$.
-This distance is less likely to produce shortcuts across the manifold because points that fit the local geometry appear much closer than points that appear as outliers from the local geometry.
-Consequently, we replace the Euclidean distance for neighborhood selection in manifold learning with the Bhattacharyya distance.
+This distance is less likely to produce short cuts across the manifold because points that follow the local geometry appear much closer than points that are off the geometry.
+Consequently, we replace the Euclidean distance for neighborhood selection in manifold learning with the Bhattacharyya distance, as schematically illustrated in Fig. 4.
 Space requirements of this step are $\mathcal{O}(d^2k)$.
-An alternative for limited space and large d is to only use the diagonal entries of the covariance matrix, requiring $\mathcal{O}(dk)$ space.
+An alternative for limited space and large d is to only use the diagonal entries of the covariance matrix, requiring $\mathcal{O}(dk)$.
+We summarize all steps of the proposed scalable manifold learning in Algorithm 3.